0xAtelerix/docs/technology/overview.md

 <!-- WARNING -- concept of choice of VM goes across this paper, need to fine tune this messagig to be truthful: Looks like multi-VM, which is not fully correct
  -->

-Appchain developers can define business rules, automations, or application-specific logic using any environment &mdash; including custom Docker containers, EVM, WebAssembly, MoveVM, and then deploy these as independent Appchains.
+Appchain developers can define business rules, automations, or application-specific logic using any environment and then deploy these as independent Appchains.
+The Appchain execution model allows developers to implement their state transition logic in any language (e.g., Rust, Go) by providing a custom Docker container (e.g., EVM, WebAssembly, MoveVM).
+This grants full control over transaction processing, virtual machine choice, and block production rules, enabling highly specialized application logic and seamless horizontal scaling.

-Each Appchain runs as an independent DAG-based chain instance, leveraging the Pelagos validator sets that offer security via restaking.
+Each Appchain runs as an independent DAG-based chain instance, leveraging the Pelagos validator sets that offer PoS security as default, with additional, optional restaking security guarantees.

 > See more on the [developing on Pelagos](#developing-an-appchain-with-pelagos)